What Is a Web3 Smart Contract Audit? A Beginner’s Guide

 Web3 Smart Contract Audit Process

-So, what happens during a smart contract audit?
+So, what happens during a web3 or any other smart contract audit?
 The process generally involves these steps:

 1. Pre-Audit Preparation